Nellis Air Force Base: Nellis AFB

-Nellis Air Force Base was named on 30 April 1950, and the 20 May 1950 dedication was attended by Lieutenant Nellis' family.
+Nellis Air Force Base was named on 30 April 1950, and the 20 May 1950 dedication was attended by William Harrell Nellis's family.
 By 1 July the Air Force had directed ATC to accelerate Korean War training for a new 95-wing Air Force.
 The first school opened at Nellis, and ATC redesignated the 3595th Pilot Training Wing (Advanced Single-Engine) as the 3595th Training Wing (Combat Crew).
 On 17 July 1950, Nellis began a replacement pilot training program to provide 115 FEAF F-51 Mustang pilots and 92 combat-ready F-80 Shooting Star pilots.
 Nellis' advanced single-engine pilot training transferred to Alabama on 1 September 1950.
 Nellis assumed fighter-bomber training, and ATC established its USAF Air Crew School (Fighter) on 14 November 1950, equipped with F-80s and early-model F-84C Thunderjets.
 On 1 October, Nellis AFB base management functions transferred from Williams AFB.
 In early 1951, ATC assigned recently graduated airplane and engine mechanics to Nellis to learn jet aircraft maintenance.
 The airfield was expanded 1951–1954 with longer jet-capable runways, reconfigured taxiways and a larger aircraft parking ramp; and World War II wooden structures were replaced with concrete and steel structures (e.g., barracks and base housing for married personnel).
 The first Wherry houses were completed in 1954, with updated Capehart houses being completed in February 1960.